anilsemizoglu/dataMCplotMaker/README.md

 Optional arguments:
   - options: a string with any optional flags you want (see supported options below)
+  - signals: a vector of histograms, each representing a signal (enter std::vector <TH1F*>() if you have no signal but want to specify colors)
+  - signal title: the name of each signal, in the same order as the signals vector (enter std::vector <char*>() if you have no signal but want to specify colors)
-  - colors: a vector of kColors that you want to use instead of the defaults [ex: vector.push_back(kRed)]
+  - colors: a vector of kColors that you want to use instead of the defaults [ex: vector.push_back(kRed)], starting with the backgrounds and ending with signals

 Supported flags for "options" string:
   - --isLinear: to use linear instead of log on y-axis